HaoLyu/Association-rule-learning/README.md

 # Association-rule-learning
-Introduce the Python implementation of Association rule learning, including Priori algorithm and FP-growth algorithm
+Introduce the Python implementation of Association rule learning, including Apriori algorithm and FP-growth algorithm